liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 sudden response indicating that she was correct made Petra purse her lips. [^1]

-[^1]: I'm still not entirely confident in this translation.<br>Supposedly, 挨拶代わりの質問 means "The question substituted for a proper greeting", and the Chinese 质问代替了回答 means "The question replaced the answer", and neither really makes much sense to me in this situation.<br>I'm guessing based on the Japanese, that it's saying that Petra used a question as a way to start the converstion instead of a greeting, but this still doesn't fully make sense as they've already been talking with Musica for a while now.<br>Just based on the flow of the conversation, my guess to the actual meaning would be something along the lines of Petra asking the question not expecting a serious answer, but from based on the response she realizes that she hit the mark and the response upset her.
+[^1]: I'm still not entirely confident in this translation.<br>Supposedly, 挨拶代わりの質問 means "The question substituted for a proper greeting", and the Chinese 质问代替了回答 means "The question replaced the answer", and neither really makes much sense to me in this situation.<br>I'm guessing the Japanese is saying that Petra used a question as a way to start the conversation instead of a greeting, but this still doesn't fully make sense as they've already been talking with Musica for a while now.<br>Just based on the flow of the conversation, my guess to the actual meaning would be something along the lines of Petra asking the question not expecting a serious answer, but from Musica's response she realizes that she hit the mark and it upsets her.

 It was a logic that sounded all too familiar.
 For most people that hated Emilia, like Musica, they would list her background as a reason.